- Open Access

 Curve type distribution was as follows: thoracic (n = 32; 28.3%), thoraco-lumbar (n = 30; 26.5%), lumbar (n = 23; 20.4%), and double (n = 28; 24.8%).

-Treatment outcome according to curve severity at baseline and type of curve
+Treatment outcomes according to CM at baseline and curve type are shown in Table 1.

 Analyses of patients who abandoned the treatment